-In some circumstance, it may be necessary to request faculty or staff to assume temporary roles outside the normal scope of their duties, taking into consideration their ability to carry out those temporary roles.
-And department (i.e. Financial Aid, Admissions, etc.) not having a specific role for their personnel will automatically become part of a "pool" of reserve personnel to assist as assigned by the IRRT.
+In some circumstances, it may be necessary to request faculty or staff to assume temporary roles outside the normal scope of their duties, taking into consideration their ability to carry

 N. EMERGENCY COMMUNICATIONS & INFORMATION

 Every effort will be made to keep the campus community and the public informed of developments during an emergency.
 Dissemination of timely information is essential for decision making, reducing anxiety and promoting a sense of well-being and security.
 The UIS Police Department can utilize the UIS-Alert System to notify the campus community of emergencies and give them further instructions.
 The system sends emergency messages via text, email, classroom phones, outdoor speakers, social media and on the campus television channel.
 Go to UIS-Alert @ Illinois Springfield to sign up.